Davood Ghadami

-Davood Ghadami (داوود قدمی; born 7 August 1982) is an English actor.
+Davood Ghadami (داوود قدمی; born 13 June 1982) is a British actor.
 Following his appearances in Taggart in 2010, he appeared in the BBC medical programmes Doctors and Casualty in recurring roles.
 In 2014, he began portraying the role of Kush Kazemi in the BBC soap opera EastEnders, a role he stayed in until 2021 when the character was killed off.
 Following Ghadami's departure from EastEnders, it was announced that he had joined the cast of the BBC medical drama Holby City as Eli Ebrahimi.

 Early and personal life

 Ghadami was born on 7 August 1982 in Harlow, Essex.
-He is of British and Iranian ancestry.
+He is of Iranian descent.
 He found it difficult at school, since being mixed race led to verbal bullying.
 He subsequently moved to Saint Nicholas School in Old Harlow.
 In 2010, Ghadami married long-term girlfriend Isobel; the pair have two daughters together.
+Ghadami announced on Instagram in 2025 that he and his wife had separated in 2023.

 Career

 In 2010, Ghadami portrayed the role of Duncan Clark in the final series of the ITV detective drama Taggart.
 He found the role challenging, since it involved looking at photos of genuine crime scenes.
 Following this, he appeared in the BBC soap opera Doctors in the recurring role of Aran Chandar from 2012 to 2013.

 From 2013 to 2014, he appeared in the BBC medical drama Casualty as Ramin Tehrani.
 Other television credits include Life's Too Short, Law & Order, Skins Redux, Doctor Who, Top Boy, Fast Freddie, Silent Witness, Criminal Justice and Spooks.

 On stage, he has played Amir in 13 at The National, as well as working for York Theatre Royal and Pilot Theatre.